 1) What is the main difference between a reference and a pointer in C++?

-The main difference between a reference and a pointer is that a reference is an alias for a variable, whereas a pointer holds the variable memory address.
+The primary contrast between a reference and a pointer lies in the fact that a reference serves as an alternative name for a variable, while a pointer stores the memory address of the variable.

 2) Can Pointers be reassigned in C++?